telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

 If you get this error after an upgrade to a newer version, the most likely reason for the problem is that there is an issue with the Visual Studio Project references.
 To fix it, perform a manual upgrade: [Manual Upgrade]({%slug introduction/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version%}#manual-upgrade).

+## Different Render in Design Time and in Browser

+The design mode surface of Visual Studio is something similar to IE 5.5 and its rendering can be considered illustrative.
+It may not match the exact rendering of the page in a [supported browser](https://www.telerik.com/aspnet-ajax/tech-sheets/browser-support).

+The way the Telerik UI for ASP.NET AJAX controls actually render in a real browser depends on several factors:

+* the chosen [RenderMode]({%slug controls/render-modes%}) of the control.
+	* if it is Lightweight, on the [font used on the page]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/fonts%}).
+* the [Skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}) of the control.

+Newly created Telerik-enabled projects default to the Lightweight RenderMode.
+In such case, symptoms of the difference are likely to include larger dimensions than in design-time (due to the [elastic design capabilities]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/responsive,-adaptive-and-elastic-capabilities%}) of the controls) and a font like 16px Times New Roman (the common default among browsers).

+If you want the look to be closer to the design time rendering, you should consider using the Classic RenderMode.

 ## GetWebResourceUrl fails